rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ### Solution three - script the process

-This is the author's favorite.
-It uses a system administrator that already has key-based access and a script that must run with `bash [script-name]` to accomplish the same thing as "Solution Two" above:
+This process uses a system administrator that already has key-based access and a script that must run with `bash [script-name]` to accomplish the same thing as "Solution Two" above:

 * manually edit the `sshd_config` file and remove the remarked-out line that looks like this: `#PasswordAuthentication no`.
 This line is documenting the process of turning password authentication off, but it will get in the way of the script below, because our script will look for the first occurrence of `PasswordAuthentication no` and later the first occurrence of `PasswordAuthentication yes`.
 If you remove this one line, our script will work fine.
 * create a script on the SFTP server called "quickswitch", or whatever you want to call it.
 The contents of this script would look like this: